Russian LNG Tanker Sinks in Mediterranean After Explosion; Russia Blames Ukraine

 Key Facts

-- The tanker was carrying 61,000 tons of liquefied natural gas (LNG)
+- The tanker was carrying 61,000 tonnes of liquefied natural gas when it exploded.

 What Happened